-Bob and I were up early on May 3rd in our attempt to get to the Carden Alvar at a decent morning hour.
+Bob and I were up early one morning in May in our attempt to get to the Carden Alvar, in Ontario, Canada, at a decent morning hour.
 We’re usually a little slow to get off the sheet, but in this case, we did better than usual and found ourselves on Wylie Road by 8:30 a.m.
 I know it’s not sunrise, but we still scored lots of sightings, among them several pairs of Eastern Bluebirds.

 All along the length of Wylie Road, there is habitat suitable for Bluebirds.
 As with all areas of the Carden Alvar that have come under the protection of the Nature Conservancy of Canada, grasslands, shrub lands and wetlands combine to make up this unique protected habitat.